billywaite/chow-time/README.md

 3. Store favorite recipes in your user profile.

 ## To do:
-1. Display json data from the yummly api in the index.html file
+1. Display json data from the yummly api
+2. Install dependecies
+3. Set up database files to make initial queries